danthegoodman1/RaftHouse/README.md

 Any time a write occurs, or a setting is changed, it must go over the leader endpoint (read-write).

 You don't actually have to define a read-only endpoint.
 Any `host` value that does not match the `LEADER_HOST` env var will query the local instance of ClickHouse.

+## Optimizations

+Multi-group raft for shards.

+Using async writes internally, then flushing them with the `Sync` method on the state machine.
+This would leverage the internal batching as well.